odriverobotics/ODrive/docs/getting-started.md

 <div class="note" markdown="span">__ODrive v3.4 and earlier:__ Your board does __not__ come preflashed with any firmware.
 Follow the instructions [here](odrivetool.md#device-firmware-update) on the STP Link procedure before you continue.</div>

 To launch the main interactive ODrive tool, type `odrivetool` <kbd>Enter</kbd>.
 Connect your ODrive and wait for the tool to find it.
+NOTE: On ubuntu odrivetool needs root access else the odrive will never be found, type `sudo odrivetool`.
 Now you can for instance type `odrv0.vbus_voltage` <kbd>Enter</kbd> to inpect the boards main supply voltage.
 It should look something like this:

 ```text